ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST respond with blocks from their view of the current fork choice -- that is, blocks from the single chain defined by the current head.
 Of note, blocks from slots before the finalization MUST lead to the finalized block reported in the `Status` handshake.

 Clients MUST respond with blocks that are consistent from a single chain within the context of the request.
+After the initial block clients MAY stop in the process of responding, if their fork choice changes the view of the chain in the context of the request.

 #### BeaconBlocksByRoot